Templarian/Savvy/README.md

 # Savvy

 JavaScript markup parser for the Savvy syntax.
+Play with the [Demo](http://jsfiddle.net/97Yrj/)

 - Jasmine Unit Tested
 - jQuery or jqLite (for use with Angular)